sys-bio/artificial_random_signaling_network/docs/Visualization.rst

 **2) Reaction networks with 15 species and 22 reactions.**

 The figure below illustrates two examples of randomly generated signaling networks.
-Figure A included five types of chemical reaction motifes.
-Species were labelled S1 to S15.
+Figure A included five types of chemical reaction motifs.
+Species were labeled S1 to S15.
 These include three uni-uni processes: S2→S9 catalyzed by S7, S14 → S5 catalyzed by S2, and S10 → S7 catalyzed by S11; one bi-uni reaction: S14 + S12 → S12; two bi-bi reactions: S11 + S_in → S15 + S13 and
 S12 + S15 → S12 + S14; two single phosphorylation-dephosphorylation cycles: S1 ⇋ S_out catalyzed